 If you have any comments, please add them below

 [Editor's note: This blog is part of an ongoing study on communicating complex ideas.
-This post has been written by Goran Buldioski, Director of the Think Tank Fund, but the team includes other members of the Belgrade Centre for Security Studies.]
+This post has been written by Goran Buldioski, Director of the Think Tank Fund, but the team includes other members of the Belgrade Centre for Security Studies.
+This paper did not make it to the final book.
+You can find the book here: Communicating complex ideas: the book]

 There are no easy policy changes.
 Yet, some are more difficult to influence than others.
 The civil oversight of the military is one of the essential tenets of democracy and perhaps one of the most complex issues in setting up democratic governance anywhere.
 The Belgrade Centre for Security Policy (BCSP) has been engaged in the civil oversight of the Serbian security sector since it was founded 15 years ago with unmatched success by any other local or regional independent organisation.
 The research that a small team of BCSP and I will conduct this summer will: